GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

 Implementation note: The value of `target` will be the input when invoking [`QualifyImport()`](https://github.com/GoogleContainerTools/skaffold/blob/953594000be68fa8fad0ec4636ab03f8153a1c08/pkg/skaffold/build/ko/build.go#L93).

+If the Go sources and the `go.mod` file are in a subdirectory of the `context` directory, users can use the `dir` config field to specify the path where the ko builder runs the `go` tool.

 ## Supporting existing ko users

 To support existing ko users moving to Skaffold, the ko builder also supports